CtrlAltMech/BackThatNasUp/README.md

 2. Navigate to the cloned repository directory using the command `cd BackThatNasUp`
 3. Make the sspush script executable using the command `chmod +x btnu.sh`
-4. Run the script with `./btnu.sh`
+4. Run the script with `./btnu.sh` to create initial config file

 ## Usage